A Statistical Analysis for Per-Instance Evaluation of Stochastic Optimizers: Avoiding Unreliable Conclusions: Acknowledgements

 It is worth mentioning that CETS captures both the success and computational complexity of stochastic optimizers.
 Since these two aspects have an opposite effect on CETS, it is natural to define the following optimization problem to find the minimum CETS:

 where $\CETSopt$ denotes the optimized CETS.
+Note that here, we assume a fixed and deterministic $\eff$.
+If $\eff$ expresses time-varying or probabilistic behaviour, while the principals of our analysis hold true, changes are needed.
+For example, if $\eff$ is non-deterministic, the optimization problem~\eqref{eq: opt CEST} becomes a stochastic optimization problem.

-The solution to Eq.~\eqref{eq: opt CEST} provides insight as to whether it is better to run the optimizer for many low-success repeats, which we call the \emph{fail fast} mode, or to run it for a few high-success repeats, which we call the \emph{patient} mode, or somewhere in between.
+The solution to problem~\eqref{eq: opt CEST} provides insight as to whether it is better to run the optimizer for many low-success repeats, which we call the \emph{fail-fast} mode, or to run it for a few high-success repeats, which we call the \emph{patient} mode, or somewhere in between.
 For example, if the optimizer lacks an efficient mechanism for escaping local minima, given a total computational budget, it may be more effective to restart the optimizer rather than increase the number of iterations in a single run.

 All of the above is straightforward if the $\ps$ of the optimizer is known.
 This is, however, not the case, and we must first estimate $\ps$ to be able to calculate $\CETS$.
 Estimating $\ps$ of a solver is indeed a binomial proportion estimation (BPE) problem.
 From this point forward, we use $\pses$ to refer to the point estimate of $\ps$.
 Similarly, the sampled estimator of $\CETSopt$ is defined as